crossterm-rs/crossterm/README.md

 ```

 ### Alternate and Raw Screen
-These concepts are a little more complex and would take over the README, please checkout the [docs](https://docs.rs/crossterm_screen/), [book](https://timonpost.github.io/crossterm/docs/screen.html), and [examples](https://github.com/TimonPost/crossterm/tree/master/examples).
+These concepts are a little more complex and would take over the README, please check out the [docs](https://docs.rs/crossterm_screen/), [book](https://timonpost.github.io/crossterm/docs/screen.html), and [examples](https://github.com/TimonPost/crossterm/tree/master/examples).

 ## Used By
 - [Broot](https://dystroy.org/broot/)